Self-Supervised Representation Learning via Latent Graph Prediction: Theoretical Analysis and Relations with Prior Work

 \subsection{Denoising Autoencoders}

-Denoising autoencoders employ an encoder-decoder network architecture and perform self-supervised training by masking or corrupting a portion of dimensions of the given data, and reconstruct the masked or corrupted value given their context.
-Such an approach have been also applied for self-supervised image denoising~\citep{batson2019noise2self}, known as the blind-spot denoising.
-Similarly to our method, the denoising autoencoder can be also viewed as an approximation of the latent graph prediction.
+Denoising autoencoders employ an encoder-decoder network architecture and perform self-supervised training by masking or corrupting a portion of dimensions of the given data and reconstructing the masked or corrupted value given their context.
+Such an approach has been also applied for self-supervised image denoising~\citep{batson2019noise2self}, known as blind-spot denoising.
+Similar to our method, the denoising autoencoder can be also viewed as an approximation of the latent graph prediction.
 Using the same notation in Section~\ref{sec:method}, we formulate the connection between latent graph prediction and the graph denoising autoencoder in the following theorem. \begin{theorem} Let $J$ be a uniformly sampled subset of node indices of the given graph $(\bm A, \bm X)$, $\mathcal{F}$ be the class of all graph neural networks, and $\mathcal{F}^*$ be the class of graph neural networks such that $f^*_J(\bm A, \bm X)$ does not depend on $\bm X_J$, for any $J$ and $f^*\in\mathcal{F}^*$.
 Given any graph neural network $f\in\mathcal{F}$, there exist $f^*\in\mathcal{F}^*$ and $f'\in\mathcal{F}$ such that

 \end{theorem} Equation~(7) is proved in the proof of Theorem~1.
-It can be verified that the second term, \textit{i.e.}, the expectation of the inner product, in Equation~(7) reduces to zero when the neural network $f$ satisfies that $f_J(\bm A, \bm X)$ does not depend on $\bm X_J$, for any $J$, according to~\cite{batson2019noise2self}.
+It can be verified that the second term, \textit{i.e.}, the expectation of the inner product, in Equation~(7) reduces to zero when the neural network $f$ satisfies that $f_J(\bm A, \bm X)$ does not depend on $\bm X_J$, for any $J$, according to Batson and Royer~\yrcite{batson2019noise2self}.
 The objective can be therefore approximated by Equation~(8) with the neural network $f^*$ satisfying such a property.
 To let any graph neural network $f$ satisfy the property, one can apply masks to a portion of nodes indexed by $J$ so that their original value is inaccessible by $f$ when predicting $f_J(\bm A, \bm X)$.
-Therefore, the latent graph prediction objective under supervision can be further approximated by Equation~(9), who describes the objective of a graph denoising autoencoder.
+Therefore, the latent graph prediction objective under supervision can be further approximated by Equation~(9), which describes the objective of a graph denoising autoencoder.